 • wall thickness no more than 8 mm.

-Deciphering the study in pathologies
+Interpretation of the study for pathologies

 Epididymitis: